It is a battle that has raged across social media groups of languages teachers and teachers’ forums for years.

-Any NNEST (Non Native English Speaking Teachers) who have looked for job will have become well acquainted (and doubtless frustrated) by this phrase.
+Any NNEST (Non-Native English Speaking Teachers) who have looked for a job will have become well acquainted (and doubtless frustrated) by this phrase.

 But NESTs have a head start in that the vast majority of jobs require native speakers.
 In fact, on tefl.com, a leading website for English teaching jobs, only 30% of jobs don’t require the applicant to be native.

 The reality is that it all depends on the individual.
 I think it’s fair to say that a native speaker, who is highly qualified and experienced, who speaks the mother tongue of their student(s), is the best-case scenario, in terms of what a student wants.